 Just like ConvertKit, Brianna has a website with a blog page.

 But, if you’re new or wanting to start a blog, you can do just fine with a blog as I have on many of my sites!

 Different Types of Blogs You Can Have

-Now, here comes the more technical part of what blogging really is.
+Now, here comes the more technical part of what is a blog.

 A blog has to live online.
 To do this, something has to host your blog.
 There are many content management systems available for bloggers.

 And to add to the confusion, there are free hosting options and paid ones too.